whaleygeek/punchcard_reader/README.md

 in the ProMicro is loaded with the firmware of this project, but it basically works using the same techniques.

+Work In Progress
+====

+The OneBitReader code runs on the ProMicro, and uses a new simplified digital reading scheme - because the photo transistor swings between 100mV and 3V with the chosen 1K resistor, this is easily above and below the digital pin threshold, and works fine.
+This also means we can use it on arduino's that don't have a full 9 ADCs to use.

+I will eventually merge the two bits of code into one file, and make the number of channels configurable, along with a software crossbar that will allow you to map any pin to any bit position (thus making it easier to lay out a PCB without lots of via's)

 David Whale
 @whaleygeek
 June 2015

+Updated May 2016